dhanu10896/opinion-poll/readme.md

 	4. link for for poll will be shared with users once poll becomes active
 	5. other users will be add poll to watchlist if poll is public or else only admin will have access to it
 	6. admin will be able to see  graph based result per question for given poll.
-	7. super admins will be able to review and activate poll if it satifies content policies.
+	7. super admins will be able to review and activate poll if it satisfies content policies.
 	8. system should have monitoring system to give health of system and various services, also should  generate alerts about failures/load/performance.

 2. System interface definition